Search the registry

 Feature Application in ToolShed

-AS OF queries "What tools were available at time T?
-What schema was version N?"
+AS OF queries “What tools existed at time T?”

 dolt_diff() “What changed between schema versions?”

-Branch & merge A/B test new pricing, preview schema changes before publishing
+Branch & merge Preview schema changes before publishing

 dolt clone / push Distribute the registry, federate across organizations